Use field lookups to add information to your events

 List existing lookup tables or upload a new file

-View existing lookup table files in Manager > Lookups > Lookup table files, or click "New" to upload more CSV files to use in your definitions for file-based lookups.
+View existing lookup table files in Settings > Lookups > Lookup table files, or click "Add new" to upload more CSV files to use in your definitions for file-based lookups.

 Note: CSV files with Pre-OSX OS9 and earlier "Classic Macintosh"-style line endings (aka just a carriage return, "\r") are not supported.